NickSdot/vue-heroicons-helper-components/README.md

 # Helper Components to easier use Heroicons in Vue

-Was tired of importing every icon in each component one by one.
+I was tired of importing every icon in each component one by one.
 That's why I've build myself this little helper components to import the icons more easy.
 I am new to Vue, so I am not sure whether or not this is a good approach.
 Suggestions welcome.

 ## Usage Now

-Now any icon can be used with the same import.
+Now any icon can be used with one single import and export.

 ```vue
 <template>